vinkaga/learn-node/slides/slides.md

 #### The Quirks

-- JavaScript can feel 'different' from other languages.
-These are some of those 'surprises.'
+- The awesome things about JavaScript that may surprise you

 #### Promises, Promises